Veena Dubal

-Veena B. Dubal is a Professor of Law at the University of California, Hastings College of the Law.
+Veena B. Dubal is a Professor of Law at the University of California, Irvine School of Law.
 Her research focuses on the intersection of law, technology, and precarious work.
-Professor Dubal is widely cited for her scholarship on gig work.
+Dubal's scholarship on gig work has been widely cited.

 Early life and education

 Dubal studied international relations and feminist studies at Stanford University and graduated with honours in 2003.
 She attended to the University of California, Berkeley for her Juris Doctor, which she completed in 2006.
 While in law school Dubal was a community activist focused on anti-war campaigns.
 She was a part of the Alliance of South Asians Taking Action.

 Dubal was a Fulbright Program scholar in India from 2007 to 2008.
 After graduating, she was a Berkeley Law Foundation Fellow and public interest attorney at the Asian Law Caucus until December 2012.
 Dubal earned a PhD in Jurisprudence and Social Policy at UC Berkeley in 2014.
 Her doctoral research used historical and ethnographic methodologies to study San Francisco taxi workers.